PURE MTH 3023 - Fields and Modules III

 Learning Activities Summary

-Lecture Schedule Week 1 Review, Fields Review of groups and rings.
+Lecture Schedule Week 1 Review, Fields Review of rings.
 Fields: basic definitions and examples.
 Week 2 Fields Vector spaces, polynomials over a field, field extensions, algebraic elements.
 Week 3 Fields Embeddings, primitive elements, splitting fields.
 Week 4 Fields Galois theory.
 Week 5 Fields Algebraic closure, finite fields.
 Week 6 Fields, Modules Finite fields (cont.).
 Modules: basic definitions and examples, submodules, quotient modules.
 Week 7 Modules Module homomorphisms, isomorphism theorems, torsion, free modules, cyclic modules, direct sums.
 Week 8 Modules Finitely generated modules over a principal ring.
 Week 9 Modules Applications to abelian groups and matrices.
 Week 10 Modules Applications to matrices (cont.).
 The exponential of a matrix.
 The axiom of choice and Zorn's lemma.
 Week 11 Modules Applications of the axiom of choice and Zorn's lemma.
 Tensor products.
 Week 12 Modules, Review Tensor products (cont.).
 Review.

 Tutorials in Weeks 2, 4, 6, 8, 10 and 12 cover the material of the previous two weeks.